 Along with Saint Moritz, Switzerland, and Innsbruck, Austria, Lake Placid is one of only a few destinations that have hosted the Winter Olympics more than once.
 Most Americans remember Lake Placid for the “Miracle on Ice,” when the American ice hockey team upset the Soviet Union’s team in 1980, ultimately winning the gold medal.

-Enjoy the great outdoors and several lakes in the area by swimming, kayaking, canoeing, or fishing.
+Enjoy outdoor activities like kayaking, canoeing, or paddleboarding on Mirror Lake.
 There are also many beautiful places to hike in this peaceful small town in the Adirondacks.
 When hiking, watch for wildflowers like creamy white bloodroot, soft pink lady slipper, and bright red columbine.
 For more inspiration, read up on the best things to see and do in Lake Placid.

 About an hour south of Buffalo, Ellicottville offers ski resorts in the winter and a canopy of shady trees in the summer.
 Golf enthusiasts can enjoy a golf getaway, including the 18-hole, par-70 double black diamond golf course at Holiday Valley.
 (Get a flyover of the course here.)